kattubadimohammad/credit-card-fraud-detection/README.md

 ## Results
 - Evaluation metrics such as accuracy, precision, recall, and ROC-AUC score will be displayed.
-- Visualizations from the EDA process will be available under the `reports/` directory.

 ## License
 This project is licensed under the MIT License.